Shell completion

 There are 3 types of completion candidates.

-: the current incomplete user-input, used to filter the paths (thecurrent
+current: the current incomplete user-input, used to filter the paths (thecurrentargument). -

 Note